TaylorDarneille/SEI713/00-config-deployment/react-deploy.md

 [https://github.com/mars/create-react-app-buildpack\#quick-start](https://github.com/mars/create-react-app-buildpack#quick-start)

-## Create a React App and Deploy It
+## Create a React App with create-react-app

 It's very, very, very, very easy to start up a React app and deploy it to Heroku.
 Developers have created tools to automate the entire process.